-Default Value: inbound-calls-only

-Valid Values: inbound-calls-only, all-calls, suppressed
+Default Value: inbound-calls-only Valid Values: inbound-calls-only, all-calls, suppressed Changes Take Effect: Immediately background-processing

 Controls the distribution of the ANI information in TEvent messages.
 When this option is set to all-calls, the ANI attribute will be reported for all calls for which it is available.
 When this option is set to suppressed, the ANI attribute will not be reported for any calls.
-When this option is set to inbound-calls-only, the ANI attribute will be reported for inbound calls only.
+When this option is set to inbound-callsonly, the ANI attribute will be reported for inbound calls only.